secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 > **Why did we need so many steps?**
 >
-> The generate_keypair function involved two separate things: generating a random number and creating an ed25519 keypair.
-Let's discuss each one:
+> The generate_keypair function involved two separate processes: generating a random number and creating an ed25519 keypair.
+Let’s discuss each one:

 > **What are the steps required to generate random numbers?**
 >
 > Random number generation is a complex topic, and often vulnerable in a blockchain context.
 In general, generating random numbers involves two steps.
 Collecting entropy, and running a deterministic random bit generator (DRBG), also known as a pseudorandom number generator (PRNG).
 The entropy is the reason that the random output changes.
 Greater entropy results in greater unpredictability.
-A good source of entropy is high unpredictable.
+A good source of entropy is highly unpredictable.
 For example, quantum fluctuations or radioactive decay are very good sources of entropy.
-On the other extreme, using a constant (not matter how large the number) as the entropy will result in the same "random" output every time.
+On the other extreme, using a constant (not matter how large the number) will result in the same "random" output every time.
 >
 > In general it is better to collect entropy sources from the "analog" world.
 In Web2 implementations, random number generators often use inputs from hardware such as temperature or vibration frequency of the computer cooling fan as entropy input.
 In the blockchain world, unfortunately, things are deterministic and isolated from the analog world, which poses a challenge in finding entropy sources.
 >
-> In our contract, we use a user provided input, combined with the old prng seed, some block time and height information as our entropy.
+> In our contract, we use a user-provided input, the old prng seed, and block time and height information as our entropy.
 All these result in a new prng seed.
-It is not ideal, but good enough in our situation.
+It is not ideal, but good enough in our situation (where the caller is indifferent to the random output).
 >
 > Once we collect our entropy, we run the new prng seed through a DRBG.
 A DRBG is, as its name suggests, a deterministic algorithm.
 The purposes is not to create randomness (that's the entropy's job), but instead to ensure the output has desirable properties for a random number generator.
 For example, it should be close to impossible for an attacker to gain an advantage in guessing future outputs based on the sequence of previous outputs.
 Another example is a DRBG should (normally) produce a uniformly distributed output over the possible range.
 >